 In one study, growers cultivated tomatoes in a greenhouse using grow lights without UV.
 They noticed the tomatoes grew great, but the taste left plenty to be desired.

-This is great for those growing flower, because it means the taste and aroma of your flower will be increased.
+This is great for those that grow flower, because it means the taste and aroma of your flower will be increased.

 This means your flower will be more potent, and you can command higher prices as a commercial grower.